hardikkalra45/Applied-Machine-Learning-Assignment-3/README.md

-Assignment 3: Testing & Model Serving
+Assignment 3: Testing & Model Serving with Flask

 1. unit testing
 - In score.py, write a function with the following signature that scores a trained model on a text: